Ecarrion/Quick-Translate/README.markdown

 * Click on the Quick Translate Icon located next of your address-bar.
 * Choose the your desired languages.

+### Detect Language
+* Click on the Detect language checkbox for the app to autotedect the language of the selected text.

 [Quick Translate](https://chrome.google.com/webstore/detail/kghoiamnhpiljmmndbecoikdganbnagk?hl=en-US)
  by *Ernesto Carrión*